ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 ## Snippet #2
 Test for Snippet #2:
+(used the same test for my repository and reviewed repository because the expected output is the same)
 ![Test for snippet 2](test2.PNG)

 Expected Output From Snippet #2 According to VSCode Preview: